-*Please notify Dr. DeBiase by email of your desire to student teach (Semester and Course) by the conclusion of the summer session prior to your senior year.
+*Please notify Dr. DeBiase by email of your desire to student teach during the fall semester in a specific course by July 17, 2014.

-The Honors Program was extended in 2009 by offering opportunities for seniors to mentor a faculty specialist or attend an additional clinical rotation.
+An Honors Program was created for senior dental students effective Spring Semester 2009.
 To be eligible for this program a student must meet the following expectations prior to the onset of this Program:

 The Honors Program options include one or more of the following:

 · Student teaching in a lecture/lab course (course options listed below)

 · Participation in a 2nd rural rotation experience (2-6 weeks) or an external rotation (Susan Dew Hoff Clinic)

 · Participating in a global health experience (1-4 weeks)